Seattle's 10 Most In-Demand Jobs

 That has translated into burgeoning career opportunities for those skilled at wrangling and finding meaning in all that data.
 The demand for trained data scientists — professionals with the skill set to transform raw numbers into decision-making insights — is expected to soar in the Seattle-Tacoma-Bellevue area over the next decade.

-Learn how to acquire valuable insights from data sets and use statistical modeling, machine learning, software engineering and more to improve business decisions by enrolling in one of UWPCE’s offerings.
+Learn how to acquire valuable insights from data sets and leverage skills in statistical modeling, machine learning, software engineering and more to improve business decisions by enrolling in one of UWPCE’s related offerings.

 Looking for more?
 Explore all our data and analytics programs.

 From compromised customer accounts to multinational ransomware attacks, data breaches are becoming a serious and costly threat to businesses and organizations of all sizes.
-A 2023 report released by IBM estimated the average cost of such a data breach at more than $4.4 million (up 15% over three years), and 51% of organizations plan to increase their security investments due to a breach.
+A 2024 report released by IBM estimated the average cost of such a data breach at more than $4.8 million (up 10% over the previous year), and the massive IT security failure that occurred in July 2024 highlighted the need for top-notch cybersecurity talent across all industries.

 Projected Growth

 These trends translate into a booming market for trained cybersecurity professionals.
 Looking to launch or further your career in cybersecurity?
-UWPCE has a variety of certificate and degree programs that can help.
+UWPCE has several certificates and courses that can help.

 Looking for more?
 Explore all our security and information management programs.